shader-slang/shader-slang.github.io/docs/reflection-api.md

 - `myTexture` is bound to register `t0`, because it is a `Texture2D` type.
 - `mySampler` is bound to register `s0`, because it is a `SamplerState` type.
 - `ConstantBuffer` is bound to register `b0`, because it is a `cbuffer` type.
-- `outputTexture` is bound to register `u0`, because it is an `RWTexture2D` or also known as UAV type.
+- `outputTexture` is bound to register `u0`, because it is an `RWTexture2D`, also known as UAV type.

 ### Direct3D 12